joshbegley/nyt-latest/README.md

-**Matt Shaw’s recent surge won’t end the Cubs’ pursuit of Eugenio Suárez at trade deadline**\
+**Matt Shaw's recent surge won't end the Cubs' pursuit of Eugenio Suárez at the trade deadline**\
 `Since the All-Star break, Shaw has hit four of his six home runs while posting a .444 batting average.`\
 https://nytimes.com/athletic/6519056/2025/07/27/chicago-cubs-eugenio-suarez-trade-deadline-pursuit/